fyceu/ParrotPost-Phishing-Analysis/README.md

 ## Executive Summary
 ### Analysis Steps

-1. Header Analysis: Extracted email header artifacts
+1. **Header Analysis**: Extracted email header artifacts
-2. Attachment Analysis: Utilized [CyberChef](https://gchq.github.io/CyberChef/) to decode the HTML attachment
+2. **Attachment Analysis**: Utilized [CyberChef](https://gchq.github.io/CyberChef/) to decode the HTML attachment
-3. Code De-Obfuscation: Simplified the obfuscated code for analysis
+3. **Code De-Obfuscation**: Simplified the obfuscated code for analysis
-4. Network Analysis: Monitored network for successful HTTP GET requests to malicious server
+4. **Network Analysis**: Monitored network for successful HTTP GET requests to malicious server
 ### Findings

 - Email was sent from a spoofed email address with an IP address originating from Latvia